VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     .. image:: files/cmd_line.png

-    On subscriber node, Login to "https://volttron2:8443/index.html" in a web browser.
-You will see incoming CSR request from "volttron1" instance.
+    On subscriber node, login to "https://volttron2:8443/index.html" in a web browser.
+You will see an incoming CSR request from "volttron1" instance.

     .. image:: files/admin_request.png